chauff/ImageLocationEstimation/README.md

  ```
 and then calling `IndriBuildIndex` (one of the apps of the Lemur Toolkit) with this file as only parameter.
 This creates an inverted index.

-Note that for the purposes of indexing, no difference is made between training and test data, both should be included
-in the folder imageCorpus and be indexed.
+Note that for the purposes of indexing, no difference is made between training and test data, both should be in the corpus and be indexed.

 Also note the difference between fields and metadata in the indexing process.